Over the holiday break, I had the amazing experience and obligation to leave Costa Rica and take a bus down to spend a weekend in Panama City.

 Panama City is kind of shaped like a horseshoe, curving around a bay in the Pacific coast.
 One side of the city is the most widely thought-of, filled with skyscrapers.
 On the other side you will be encountered with the pleasant charm of Casco Viejo, literally the “old part”.
 This captivating colonial square is actually named a UNESCO World Heritage Site, and brings to mind many other coastal cities like the very near and dear to my heart Charleston, SC.

-After catching up on sleep for the twilight hours of the day, I showered off all of the travelling from the day before, checked into my shared dorm room, locked my things into a locker, and set out to explore this hidden gem of a town.
+After catching up on sleep for the twilight hours of the day, I showered off all of the traveling from the day before.
+Finally, I checked into my shared dorm room, locked my things into a locker, and set out to explore this hidden gem of a town.

 I wandered through the streets searching for a popular coffee shop to start out my morning with some decent coffee, passing old church ruins and colorfully painted houses on the way.

 I happened upon the artisan’s market, perusing the handmade trinkets, unable to pass up the $4 Panama coffee mug.
 I chatted with the lady selling it to me about the ghost town across the water.

 Mystified by all this city has to offer, but hungry for breakfast, I finally circled around back to my hostel and found a local expat favorite close by, thankfully with cold air conditioning – a reprieve from the humidity of the tropical day.

 🤩 Don’t miss this: Take a day tour to the beautiful, tropical San Blas Islands

 A day in Panama City would be incomplete without going to the canal, so after having a late breakfast I stumbled back to the hotel hoping to catch a shuttle to the Miraflores locks only to find that my clock was still an hour behind and the shuttle was leaving in several minutes.
-Luckily the roomates in my dorm room were going on the same shuttle, and it was running a bit behind so I had time to drop off my things and get ready.
+Luckily the roommates in my dorm room were going on the same shuttle, and it was running a bit behind so I had time to drop off my things and get ready.

 We immediately headed outside to check out what these locks were all about.

 The Miraflores Locks are the second and final set on the Pacific side.
 After passing through these, the ships and boats will cruise through the canal, crossing the country from one side to the other before being brought down once more to sea level at the Atlantic side.

-The history of the canal was very interesting to learn about, taking hundreds of years, thousands to build, and several countries running the project to complete.
+The history of the canal was very interesting to learn about, taking hundreds of years, and thousands to build, and several countries running the project to complete.
 I wouldn’t say it was a highlight of the trip, but definitely very interesting to see.

 Grab Some Fresh Fish

-I found a random vendor and bought a little Styrofoam cup of the fish and onions cooked in lime juice with a little packet of saltines for $1, and took in the days last setting views, resting but eager to see what tomorrow’s early morning would bring.
+I found a random vendor and bought a little Styrofoam cup of fish and onions cooked in lime juice with a little packet of saltines for $1, and took in the day’s last setting views, resting but eager to see what tomorrow’s early morning would bring.